privacycg/storage-partitioning/README.md

 ## Acknowledgments

-The author of this document was inspired by Chromium’s Network Isolation Key, Firefox’s (dynamic) First-Party Isolation, Safari’s Intelligent Tracking Prevention, XS-Leaks, and the many people wanting to improve these aspects of the web.
+The author of this document was inspired by Chromium’s Network Isolation Key, Firefox and Tor Browser’s First-Party Isolation, Safari’s Intelligent Tracking Prevention, XS-Leaks, and the many people wanting to improve these aspects of the web.